bolderflight/spaaro/README.md

 SPAARO supports fixed-wing, multi-rotor, helicopter, and V/STOL vehicles.
 Software can be developed in Simulink or C++.
 A Simulink simulation is available for developing and validating algorithms prior to flight.
 Flight data is converted to MATLAB format for analysis, which can be opened by [MATLAB](https://www.mathworks.com/products/matlab.html), [Octave](https://www.gnu.org/software/octave/index), and [SciPy](https://www.scipy.org/).
 [MAVLink](https://mavlink.io/) is fully supported for real-time telemetry, in-flight-tunable parameters, flight plans, fences, and rally points.
 All Bolder Flight control systems are designed and assembled in the United States.

 # Flight Control Systems
+Flight control system hardware can be purchased directly from [Bolder Flight Systems](https://bolderflight.com/store.html) or you can [contact Bolder Flight Systems](mailto:info@bolderflight.com) with your requirements to help design a solution for you.

 ## FMU-R
 The Research Flight Management Unit (FMU-R) is designed to provide unsurpassed data quality, determinism, and flexibility.
 FMU-R is ideally suited for early-stage R&D and features a plethora of ports for integrating new peripherals.
 FMU-R has the option of using a low-cost integrated IMU or adding a VectorNav VN-100, VN-200, or VN-300 IMU/INS.
 FMU-R can be used stand-alone or a BeagleBone Black or BeagleBone AI can be added for additional compute power; high bandwidth serial and USB connections are available for sharing data between the FMU-R and BeagleBone.
 FMU-R is designed around a consumer temperature range of 0C to +50C.